 It’s also important to think about written digital communication (such as Trello or Basecamp) as well as real time video communication such as Zoom or Skype.
 These group communication platforms have their own systems and ways of working, and are constantly being honed and changed to make them as user friendly as possible.
 For many people digital group communication is fare less problematic than having to deal with people face to face!
 But things like an excess of notifications can cause people to shy away from the system and rather than embracing the tech, it can be off putting.

 They add a different dimension to group communication and often exist alongside the more personal approach, providing far more choice.
 They are also vital for dispersed teams and for all sorts of people who for one reason or another aren’t able to work in a face to face way.

 What are your main gripes and how have you managed to solve them?

 In my next blog we’ll be looking at what you can do to make group communication less painful.

-If you like this blog then you might want to check out my blog on creating a communication environment that’s right for you and of course feel free to share my blog with anyone who might appreciate it!
+If you like this blog then you might want to check out my blog on creating a communication environment that’s right for you and of course feel free to share the post with anyone who might appreciate it!